Dapples0/YGOTracker/README.md

 1. Loosen dependency of front-end with back-end functions.

 # Issues and edges cases
-If any issues occur when using this program, open a new issue describing it and the steps to replicate it.
+If any issues occur when using this program, please open a new issue.
+In it describe the issue and the steps to replicate it.